A Glimpse Into the AI-Powered Classroom of the Future by China's Fastest-Growing EdTech Company

 By transmuting the teacher’s role to one of mentor in lieu of lecturer, Tong says an AI-powered classroom lowers barriers to teacher licensing.
 A parent, for instance, could become a coach with some basic training in child development and how to use the AI without being certified in, say, Physics or Math.

 Despite its obvious perks, a technology so disruptive in an education industry notorious for inertia has courted controversy.
 Public school teachers with decades of experience are the most resistant, says Tong, while newly credentialed graduates are more receptive to taking on an AI-human hybrid teaching role.
-Besides, AI is inherently flawed and can’t function autonomously in an education setting, who takes a pragmatic view on AI’s potential.
+Besides, the AI technology is inherently flawed and can’t function autonomously in an education setting, said Tong, who takes a pragmatic view on AI’s potential for disruption.

 A "spacetube" inside the Squirrel AI office in Shanghai (Photo credit: Squirrel AI)